KYang72Bcit/1800_BBY25/README.md

 * [Contents](#content)

 ## General Info
-This browser based web application to ...
+This browser based web application to remind user of their health checkups and build template to facilitate the appointment process
+My name is Ke, I'm excited about this project because I've never done a web application before.

 ## Technologies
 Technologies used for this project: